 You'll discover a bunch of Easter treats at Swinton Park in the Yorkshire Dales this year.
 As well as children's cookery courses and Easter Afternoon Tea, kids can follow the Woodland Easter Trail throughout the Easter holidays at the Swinton Bivouac.
 There are also Easter accommodation breaks available that include special school holiday packages.

 Everyone, from kids to grown-ups, loves Peter Rabbit – so an Easter trip to The World of Beatrix Potter in Bowness-on-Windermere in Cumbria is a real treat.
-On Saturday April 9, 150 beautiful limited-edition ceramic eggs will be hidden around the Lake District National Park.
-Stumble across one of the lucky eggs and you could win a stay in a top Lake District hotel, entrance to fantastic family attractions, and even tickets to the show, ‘Where is Peter Rabbit?’ – the Beatrix Potter musical adventure.
+On 16 - 17 April, beautiful limited-edition ceramic eggs will be hidden around the garden.
+Stumble across one of the lucky eggs and you could win a chocolate egg of your own.

-At Hever Castle & Gardens in Kent, from 23 March to 10 April, as well as the Lindt Easter Bunny Hunt you can discover the history of Easter and learn about other Easter traditions as you take on a quiz in the castle.
+At Hever Castle & Gardens in Kent, from 1 - 17 April, as well as the Lindt Easter Bunny Hunt you can discover the history of Easter and learn about other Easter traditions as you take on a quiz in the castle.
 You can also make and decorate an Easter bonnet at the daily craft workshops.

 Norfolk has over 1,200 miles of walking routes, set within a habitat of flat marshes, meandering waterways and rolling shingle.
 Keep your eyes peeled for playful otters and flitting kingfishers along the Wherryman’s Way or go seal spotting by taking a boat trip to Blakeney Point.